 Within two days after the nationwide Coronavirus lockdown was imposed beginning March 25, Sharmishtha moved out of her cramped home-cum-brothel at G B Road, Delhi’s red-light district, which houses 5,000 other women like her.
 The police patrolling in the area, between Ajmeri Gate and Lahori Gate, was stepping up and Sharmishtha knew there was no way she could continue her sex work given the strict enforcement of social distancing guidelines.

 She went to live with her friend, also a sex worker, in Laxmi Nagar, East Delhi.
-Sharmishtha has been working from her friend’s house since April, servicing only her old clients who fix an appointment before coming.
+Sharmishtha has been working from her friend’s house since April though the Laxmi Nagar red light area is nearby.
+She is servicing only her old clients who fix an appointment before coming.
 She is aware of the consequences of COVID-19 but has no other income option.

 In north Kolkata’s Sonagachi, Asia’s largest red-light district, enforcement has been relaxed since June.
 Sumona, who lives in a multi-storey brothel, still goes to a nearby lodge every day for work because her clients are not yet comfortable returning to the cramped lanes leading up to her brothel.
 Her earnings are down to one-fourth of the pre-coronavirus time.

 “My two kids in the village now need a smartphone and internet for their studies.
 My drunkard husband cannot provide for them and in-laws need medicines regularly.
 I had to resume work anyhow though I know it is risky,” she says.